rubocode/nvim.config/README.md

 > **C.A.R.
 Hoare**

 When was speed a virtue?
 If you can't figure that one out by yourself, ask your girlfriend or wife.

-User experience is the key ;)
+User experience is the key! ;)